A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC: Overview and generic scheme

-A graphical representation of the generic scheme is given in Figure \ref{fig_la_gran_polla}, that is composed of a series of blocks.
-Each approach in the literature is formed by a different combination of blocks (e.g., see Table \ref{tab_bloques}).
-The three main classes C1, C2, C3 have in common the Block 2, i.e., performing one or more Monte Carlo iterations (e.g., MH or IS) with respect to (w.r.t.) the surrogate $\widehat{m}(\vtheta)$ instead of $\widetilde{m}(\vtheta)$. {\rem Note that this block can be viewed as sampling from a non-parametric proposal.
-Furthermore, the application of Monte Carlo in Block 2 could be substituted with a direct sampling of the surrogate when it is possible \cite{martino2018adaptive}. }
+A graphical representation of a generic scheme is given in Figure \ref{fig_la_gran_polla}, that is composed of a series of four blocks.
+Each approach in the literature is formed by a different combination of blocks { as shown in Table \ref{tab_bloques}, that gives a summary of the relationship between the three families and all the blocks given in Figure \ref{fig_la_gran_polla}.} The three classes C1, C2, C3 have in common the block B2, i.e., performing one or more Monte Carlo iterations (e.g., MH or IS) with respect to (w.r.t.) the surrogate $\widehat{p}(\vtheta)$ instead of using the realizations $\widetilde{p}_M( \vtheta)$.

+{\rem Note that block B2 can be viewed as sampling from a non-parametric proposal density.
+Furthermore, the application of Monte Carlo in block B2 could be substituted with a direct sampling of the surrogate when it is possible \cite{martino2018adaptive}. }

-Blocks 1 and 3 refer to the two possible strategies for building the surrogate.
+Blocks B1 and B3 refer to the two possible strategies {(offline or iteratively within the Monte Carlo steps)} for building the surrogate.
 The former considers an offline construction, that is totally independent of the Monte Carlo algorithm that will be run afterwards.
 The latter construction aims to build the surrogate online, i.e., during the Monte Carlo iterations.
-Lastly, Block 4 refers to making a correction for the fact that we are working w.r.t.\ $\widehat{m}(\vtheta)$, and ultimately implies obtaining a noisy realization $\widetilde{m}(\vtheta)$.
-The schemes are presented in increasing order of complexity.
+Lastly, Block B4 refers to making a correction for the fact that we are working w.r.t.\ $\widehat{p}(\vtheta)$, and ultimately implies obtaining a noisy realization $\widetilde{p}_M( \vtheta)$.
+In the rest of the section, we present each of these families in increasing order of complexity.